Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

       "TwinReadsPerSecond":12,
       "TwinWritesPerSecond":10,
       "ConnectionsPerSecond":120,
-      "DeviceMessagesPerSecond":120,
-      "DeviceMessagesPerDay":6000000
+      "DeviceMessagesPerSecond":120
    }
 }
 ```
-More details about these limits: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling
+More details about these limits: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling

-## Get details of the simulation, including device models, rate limits and statistics
+## Get details of a simulation, including device models, rate limits and statistics

 Request:
 ```